janwendt/scrapy-toolbox/README.md

   - response_url
   - response_headers (json dump that can be loaded with json.loads())
   - response_body
+- Error Processing with request reconstruction
 - DatabasePipeline for SQLAlchemy

 Requisites:
 -----------

 * Environment variable "PRODUCTION" for Produciton Mode for instance in your Dockerfile
 * The ErrorSavingMiddleware defines a errback Callback for your Requests.
-So if you want to make use of this Feature do not define any errback.
+If you want to make use of this Feature do not define any errback.

 Installation
 ------------

   ```
-  pip install scrapy-toolbox
+  pip install --upgrade scrapy-toolbox
   ```

 Setup